Bridging two worlds - Canadian Astronauts as Capcoms

 To cover International Space Station (ISS) operations, Capcoms are required 24/7.
 A typical day will consist of three shifts, and since there are not necessarily enough astronauts to fill all these hours, there are several professional Capcoms trained specifically for the role.
 Becoming a Capcom can take about three to six months of training, and involves simulations in a mock flight control room with virtual teams representing Russia and Europe.
 Instructors will create worst-case scenarios for the prospective Capcoms to deal with, and after they become adept in these situations, they will be eased into real flight control room operations.

-During Expedition 38, Saint-Jacques will be lead Capcom for the first time.
-On top of his regular duties, he will take on an administrative role of making sure every shift is covered, that all technical equipment in the flight control room is in good working order, and will be responsible for keeping management informed and updated of Capcom-to-crew communications.
-CSA Astronaut Jeremy Hansen, who has served as Capcom during Expeditions 34 and 35, also had the opportunity to helm communications during a spacewalk.
-He will continue to work in flight control, as the two current CSA astronauts prepare for their own future missions that will take them to the other side of ground-to-space communications.
+David Saint-Jacques has been lead Capcom for a couple of missions.
+On top of his regular duties, he took on an administrative role, making sure every shift is covered, that all technical equipment in the flight control room is in good working order, and kept management informed and updated of Capcom-to-crew communications.
+CSA Astronaut Jeremy Hansen also had the opportunity to helm communications during a spacewalk.
+Both continue to work in Mission Control while they prepare for their own future missions that will take them to the other side of ground-to-space communications.